6 Tips for Bringing a Bike to Burning Man 2025

 Two bikes locked together with a cable lock at burning man

-My fantastic lock job.
+My fantastic lock job on the rear wheels.
 Even keeps 2 bikes locked!
 Make sure you’re both leaving at the same time if you do this…really better to just lock your bike to itself.

-As a precaution, it might be a good idea to label your bike with your camp name and location so in case you do misplace your bicycle it can find it’s own way back to your camp.
+As a precaution, it’s a good idea to label your bike with your camp name and location so in case you do misplace your bicycle it can find it’s own way back to your camp.

 5. What to do if your bike breaks down?

 If you didn’t get a proper tune up before Burning Man, it may turn out you need to fix something while there.
 No problem!
 There are bike shops all over Black Rock City that will help you fix your bike, but be warned they can get busy.
-The maintenance crews may be happy that you’re bringing them a nicer bike that will be easier and more fun to fix than the cheapos.
-You might even come across my small bike maintenance station around the 4:45 & I area.
-Look for the bike repair sign!
+The maintenance crews may be happy that you’re bringing them a nicer bike that will be easier and more fun to fix than the cheap bikes.

 6. How to Clean Your Bike When You Get Back